antjpcdrogas/chatGPTVoiceDiscBot/README.md

 - Replies by Voice
 - Works with multiple languages
 - Version 2 uses stream instead of files to play audio responses.
 ChatGPT response is also using stream.
 This update increase the response time by almost 3 seconds, makins the voice response almost instant.
+- Microsoft speech recognition sdk used to transform text-to-speech
+- João and Antonio personalities added
+- (Added in v3.0.1) Continuous conversation.
+Uses LangChain to store the conversation.
+Warning: it may be expensive
 ## Usage

 ```js